maihd/maicstyle/README.md

     - Functions and types need to align by columm, easy to find return-type, function name
     - Seperate functions, types declaration group with 1 empty line
     - Separate functions, types define with 2 empty lines

 ## Function
 - Grouping chunk by work, what to do
 - Prefer clear, readable code
 - Prefer pure function if available
 - Avoid declare one line variables for pointer type (missing *)
+- Can use 2 newlines to seperating big chunk of code

 ## Project architecture <a name="project-architecture" />